Keeping Communication at the Core of Our Strategy

-So it’s not surprising that Renee’ Maxell, Director of Human Resources at Hansgrohe, Inc. in Alpharetta, Georgia, turned to The Marlin Company’s patented workplace digital signage technology (Electronic Communication Station) to ensure that their employee communication capabilities are as robust as their world-renowned fixtures.
+So it’s not surprising that Renee’ Maxell, Director of Human Resources at Hansgrohe, Inc. in Alpharetta, Georgia, turned to Marlin’s patented workplace digital signage technology (Electronic Communication Station) to ensure that their employee communication capabilities are as robust as their world-renowned fixtures.

 The Need for a New Approach